MicrosoftDocs/edge-developer/microsoft-edge/hosting/WebView2.md

 ## Browser Channels

 Developers can target different [channels](https://www.microsoftedgeinsider.com/en-us/download/) of the Microsoft Edge (Chromium) browser to power the WebView2 control.
 In most cases, production applications should target the Stable channel, but developers often need to test on Beta, Dev, or Canary to ensure their applications continue to work in the near future.
 The WebView2 API allows developers to programmatically target either the most stable or the least stable channel installed on users’ machine.
-Alternatively, developers can also use the below registry key to enforce a channel:
+Alternatively, developers can also use the below registry key to enforce a channel.
+See more details in [CreateWebView2EnvironmentWithDetails](webview2/reference/webview2.idl.md) function.

-`[{Root}\Software\Policies\Microsoft\EmbeddedBrowserWebView\LoaderOverride\{AppId}]`

 ## Debugging WebView2